Al-A'raf (surah): 157: the coming of Muhammad

 Verse 7:157 reveals that prophecies about the coming of Muhammad were present in the Jewish law and Gospel.

 160: the twelve tribes of Israel

 Verse 160 refers to the twelve tribes of Israel:

 "We split them up into twelve tribal communities, and We revealed to Moses, when his people asked him for water, [saying], 'Strike the rock with your cane,' whereat twelve fountains gushed forth from it.
 Every tribe came to know its drinking-place.
 And We shaded them with clouds, and We sent down to them manna and quails: 'Eat of the good things We have provided you.'
 And they did not wrong Us, but they used to wrong [only] themselves."

 ۩ 206 Prostration

-This final verse, verse 206, requires a sajdah, or prostration.
+This final verse, verse 206, a sajdah, or prostration, is preferred.

 Moreover the angels who are with my LORD do not proudly disdain his service, but they celebrate his praise and worship him.